General Flying Rules – All Sites

 To submit to the Annual General Meeting of the club a full audited Income and Expenditure Account and Balance Sheet for the year preceding such meeting and a budget for estimated financial needs of the succeeding year.

 Secretary (silent flight section)

-- To ensure that the club has appropriate rules to ensure that it operates in accordance with British Model Flying Association (BMFA) safety Guidelines and Codes and the requirements of Articles 63and 64 of the Air Navigation Order as laid out in the BMFA hand book.
+To ensure that the club has appropriate rules to ensure that it operates in accordance with British Model Flying Association (BMFA) safety Guidelines and Codes and the requirements of CAP 722 and the BMFA’s Article 16 Authorisation as laid out in the BMFA hand book.